 The following information shall be reported weekly while the survey activity is under way:

-b) which survey and/or production licence the survey is conducted pursuant to,
+- which survey or production licence the survey is conducted pursuant to,

-d) status of the activity, including number of kilometres of seismic data acquired, both in total and over the last week, both boat km and CDP km to the extent this is relevant,
+- status of the survey activity, including number of kilometres of seismic data acquired, both in total and over the last week, both boat km and square kilometres,

-g) potential port calls in Norwegian inland waters.
+- potential port calls in Norwegian inland waters,

-The licensee shall submit a final report to the above-mentioned authorities via the Norwegian Petroleum Directorate's web-based reporting system for surveys as soon as the survey is complete.
+The licensee shall submit a final report as soon as the survey is complete.